 from the fielder.
 The runner may also give themselves up by veering off the base path and away from the fielder.

 2.7 Over Thirty Baseball Slide or Avoid Rule:

 When there is a collision between a runner and a fielder who is clearly in possession of the ball, the umpire shall judge:

-Whether the collision by the runner was avoidable (could the runner have reached the base without colliding), or unavoidable
+Whether the collision by the runner was avoidable (could the runner have reached the base by sliding, veering or otherwise without colliding),

 Whether the runner actually was attempting to reach the base (plate) or attempting to dislodge the ball from the fielder.

 This rule applies to offensive and defensive players as well:

 a.
 If it is judged a defensive player caused the collision, no warning shall be issued to the batter/runner.

 The defensive player shall receive a warning on the first offense and ejection on subsequent offense.
 Malicious or egregious

 conduct resulting in a collision is grounds for immediate ejection.